YottaDB/YDBDoc/ProgrammersGuide/utility.rst

 .. note::
    If a local variable %ZRSET is defined, %RSEL places the output information into a global variable (^%RSET) instead of the local variable %ZR.

+%RSEL follows symbolic links paths to report the actual pathnames of directories and shared libraries.

 **Prompts**

 Routine: Requests the name(s) of the routines; <RETURN> ends selection.